paolosalvatori/azure-iac-examples/bicep/aks-osm-appgwy-private-nginx/README.md

 ## Install

-- Place your public TLS PFX certificate in new directory named 'certs'
+- Place your public TLS PFX certificate in new directory in the repo root folder named `certs`
 - Create a local .env file with the following variables

     ```bash